 |Answer Book, After Testing||

-After receipt of the pre-ID label, the completed, scannable Answer Books—with the pre-ID label attached—are shipped to the contractor for tests administered between July and October.
-Refer to the Initial ELPAC Rotating Score Validation Process User Instruction for Test Materials Handling After Testing instructions.
+After receipt of the Pre-ID label, the completed, scannable Answer Books—with the Pre-ID label attached—are shipped to the contractor for tests administered between July and October.

 NOTE: The LEA should hold completed Answer Books for 30 days after the scores have been reported to the student’s parent/guardian, to give the parent/guardian an opportunity to review the results.
 After 30 days, the LEA should send the Answer Books to the contractor.